THE MAKING OF AMERICA!

 attempt to fill a philosophical and educational void at a

-financial backing of a client, the CEO of a manufacturing conglomerate called
+financial backing and wholehearted support of a client, the CEO of a manufacturing conglomerate called

 VSI Corporation, I embarked upon this film project.
 One could

-say, it was a "Tea Party" of two.
+say, we were a "Tea Party" of two.

 WHAT, NO DIGI-CAM?

-Strangely enough, it was shot in 16 mm and edited using a system
+Strangely enough, the movie was shot in 16 mm and edited using a system

 (from the Middle Ages) of